Spiratatoe/Cabot_Trail_CEC_2025/README.md

 # Potentially Useful Info:

 ## Retrieve Dataset
-Below is an example code which accesseses this folder and then runs through using the root directory.
+Below is an example code (in Python, however it's not mandatory for you to use Python) which accesseses this folder and then runs through using the root directory.

 Note: This references the environment variable CEC_2025_dataset which we encourage you to setup on your local computers.
 In this repository you can check `\Testing Information\setting_up_environment_variable.md` for more information on using environment variables.

 ```ruby
 import os